ollama/ollama/docs/development.md

 ```

 If both v11 and v12 tookkits are detected, runners for both major versions will be built by default.
 You can build just v12 with `make cuda_v12`

+#### Older Linux CUDA (NVIDIA)

+To support older GPUs with Compute Capability 3.5 or 3.7, you will need to use an older version of the Driver from [Unix Driver Archive](https://www.nvidia.com/en-us/drivers/unix/) (tested with 470) and [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive) (tested with cuda V11).
+When you build Ollama, you will need to set two make variable to adjust the minimum compute capability Ollama supports via `make -j 5 CUDA_ARCHITECTURES="35;37;50;52" EXTRA_GOLDLAGS="\"-X=github.com/ollama/ollama/discover.CudaComputeMajorMin=3\" \"-X=github.com/ollama/ollama/discover.CudaComputeMinorMin=5\""`.
+To find the Compute Capability of your older GPU, refer to [GPU Compute Capability](https://developer.nvidia.com/cuda-gpus).

 #### Linux ROCm (AMD)